photo

 screenshot

 Euterpea is a new Haskell library for computer music applications developed at the Yale Haskell Group.
-It is a descendent of Haskore and HasSound, and is intended for both educational purposes as well as serious computer music development.
+It is a descendant of Haskore and HasSound, and is intended for both educational purposes and serious computer music development.
 Euterpea is a wide-spectrum library, suitable for high-level music representation, algorithmic composition, and analysis; mid-level concepts such as MIDI; and low-level audio processing, sound synthesis, and instrument design.
 The name Euterpea is derived from Euterpe, who was one of the nine Greek Muses (goddesses of the arts), specifically the Muse of Music.
-My contribution include the real-time MIDI I/O, as well as a Musical User Interface that enables a set of computer-music specific GUI widgets such as keyboards, guitar frets, knobs, sliders, and so on.
+My contributions include the real-time MIDI I/O, as well as a Musical User Interface that enables a set of computer-music specific GUI widgets such as keyboards, guitar frets, knobs, sliders, and so on.
 Yale ITS had an article about our work behind this.
 The software is under active development and can be obtained from its darcs repository.

 inien.com